-General-season bull elk permits will be available beginning July 16.
-Visit wildlife. utah.gov in early June to see purchase times and locations.
+General-season bull elk permits will be sold in July.
+See page 14 for the different sales dates, and then visit wildlife.utah.gov in early June to see exact purchase times and locations.

-Any remaining antlerless elk permits and private-lands-only permits will be available on July 22.
+Any remaining antlerless elk permits and both the private-lands-only and antlerless elk-control permits-will be available on July 20.
 Visit wildlife.utah.gov/guidebooks starting in early June to learn more about antlerless permits and to see purchase times and locations.

+All permits are available on a first-come, first-served basis.
 You must have a valid hunting license or a combination license to buy one of these permits.